ampproject/amphtml/contributing/building-a-bento-video-player.md

 #### Handling events with `onMessage`

+Upstream events originated by the iframe are received as messages.
+You should define a function that interprets these messages and dispatches [`HTMLMediaElement` events](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement#events).

 ```ts
 type OnMessageFunction = (event: MessageEvent) => void;
 ```

 > ⚠️ **This is an incomplete [`MessageEvent`](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent).** It's a copy that contains `currentTarget` (the originating `<iframe>`), `target` (same as `currentTarget`) and `data` (the data sent by the iframe with `postMessage`).
 If you need to copy other properties, add them to the appropriate place in [`video-iframe.js`](../extensions/amp-video/1.0/video-iframe.js) and add `@alanorozco` as a reviewer on your pull request.

+Here we implement the `canplay`, `play` and `pause` events for an iframe that posts them as the message `{"event": "play"}`.

 ```js
 function onMessage(event) {